-In general, the mornings in the Dolomites tend to be really sunny with blue bird skies, so leave straight after breakfast and pack everything up the night before.
+In general, the mornings in the Dolomites tend to be really sunny with bluebird skies, so leave straight after breakfast and pack everything up the night before.

 TIP: If you need to shorten this multiday traverse, consider starting it from the top of the König Laurin chairlift and skipping the first 2 via ferratas.
 It will cut one day out of this itinerary.
 Refer to the Tabacco map for this.

-A brief overview of the Passo Santner ferrata is that it’s short, roughly 2 – 2.5 hours, has a decent approach, but when the climbing starts, it’s really rewarding.
+A brief overview of the Passo Santner ferrata is that it’s short, roughly 2 – 2.5 hours, and has a decent approach, but when the climbing starts, it’s really rewarding.
 The spires and rock formations on the western slopes of the Rosengarten group pose enough of a challenge to be demanding but ladders and pegs make sure it’s never too strenuous.

-Below the towers you’ll also be able to spot Gártlhuette (Rifugio Re Alberto) which is roughly 20 minutes away and makes for a great spot for lunch.
+Below the towers, you’ll also be able to spot Gártlhuette (Rifugio Re Alberto) which is roughly 20 minutes away and makes for a great spot for lunch.
 It’s much larger than rifugio Passo Santner.

-Before reaching the hut though you can admire the reflections of the Vajolet Towers in the small pond (as the season progresses the ponds slowly disappears) or walk up to Passo Laurin, named after the Dwarf King with the magic invisibility belt (did I forget to mention they were Dwarves?).
+Before reaching the hut though you can admire the reflections of the Vajolet Towers in the small pond (as the season progresses the pond slowly disappears) or walk up to Passo Laurin, named after the Dwarf King with the magic invisibility belt (did I forget to mention they were Dwarves?).

 Both are less than 5 minutes away from the Re Alberto hut.

-To continue the route then heads steeply downhill, still on path 542, where a series of cables have been provided for those of you who aren’t sure footed.
+To continue the route then heads steeply downhill, still on path 542, where a series of cables have been provided for those of you who aren’t sure-footed.
 After another 45 minutes (roughly 5 hours after starting at Paolina hut including time for lunch) you’ll be at Rifugio Vajolet.

-Most of my readers inquire about 3 to 4 day traverses, but I would like to say that if you have the luxury of time, try and stay in as many huts as possible.
+Most of my readers inquire about 3 to 4-day traverses, but I would like to say that if you have the luxury of time, try and stay in as many huts as possible.

 Passo Principe is my top choice for several reasons.
-Firstly it’s built into the side of a cliff, secondly its owner is a convivial guy who brings the place alive, thirdly they have a border collie hut dog called Chiaco (I am dog obsessed) and finally it’s where via ferrata Catinaccio d’Antermoia starts.
+Firstly it’s built into the side of a cliff, secondly, its owner is a convivial guy who brings the place alive, thirdly they have a border collie hut dog called Chiaco (I am dog obsessed) and finally it’s where via ferrata Catinaccio d’Antermoia starts.
 Oh and they bake their own fresh bread every morning!

 If that doesn’t convince you to stay here then I don’t know what will!